Class I Antiarrhythmics (Sodium-Channel Blockers)

 Specific Drugs and Therapeutic Indications

-The following table summarizes Class I compounds in terms of their therapeutic use and some special or distinguishing characteristics.
+The following table summarizes Class I drugs in terms of their therapeutic use and some special or distinguishing characteristics.
 More detailed information on specific drugs can be found at www.rxlist.com.

 |Class IA: atrial fibrillation, flutter; supraventricular & ventricular tachyarrhythmias|